 The Corporation does not sell, lease, barter or otherwise deal with personal information collected by the Corporation with third parties.
 The Corporation carefully safeguards all personal information collected and retained by it and, to that end, restricts access to personal information to those employees and other persons who need to know the information to enable the Corporation to provide its services.
 The Corporation's employees are responsible for ensuring the confidentiality of all personal information they may access.
-Annually, each of the Corporation's employees is required to sign a code of conduct, which contains policies on the protection of confidential information.
+In addition to an employee's obligation of confidentiality under the terms of their employment agreement, each of the Corporation's employees is required to annually sign a code of conduct, which contains policies on the protection of confidential information.